Spring is officially here, my friends, which means it’s time to wash away winter’s effect on your skin and bring back that radiant glow.

 Yogurt, particularly Greek yogurt, is high in protein, and proteins are important for the production of both collagen and elastin.
 Yogurt may also hold some of its own magic when it comes to elasticity.

 In a 2011 study, for example, researchers applied facial masks to participants.
 Those who received the masks that contained yogurt experienced improvements in elasticity.
-Researchers concluded that the yogurt mask “successfully improved the moisture, brightness, and elasticity of treated skin.”
+Researchers concluded that the yogurt mask “successfully improved the moisture, brightness, skin radiance, and elasticity of treated skin.”

 Yogurt also contains probiotics, which can help reduce inflammation and provide an anti-bacterial effect, helping to reduce redness and acne.